Brand Architecture: What You Need to Know

 What is brand architecture?

 Inside a brand strategy, you’ll find the brand architecture.
-It’s the structure of a company’s leading brand, sub-brands, products, and services, and how they align and complement one another.
+Brand architecture is the structure that organizes a company’s brands, sub-brands, products, and services, and defines how they relate to each other and to the parent company.
+It’s the difference between a portfolio that customers can navigate and a pile of names that compete with each other for attention and budget.
 Brand architecture has two parts: the brand framework and the brand story.

 Companies hold onto their value niche, household recognition, and customer trust by building a clear brand architecture.